It has not been a good year for Daniel Caesar.

 The Canadian soul and R&B artist was scrutinized recently for comments he made defending YesJulz, a controversial online figure and personal friend of his, who made racist and offensive comments in a freestyle video.
 Coming to her defense (a bit drunkenly), Caesar asked why everyone was “being so mean to white people,” minimizing her comments and calling black people overly sensitive.
 While he later apologized for the way in which he made these comments, he never seemed remorseful for the comments themselves.
 In any case, Caesar desperately needed to explain himself.

 With the arrival of CASE STUDY 01, Caesar attempts to do exactly that.
-With a diverse palette of vocals and instrumentation, his second studio album stands in stark contrast to his more minimalist debut Freudian.
+With a diverse palette of vocals and instrumentation, his second studio album stands in large contrast to his more minimalist debut Freudian.
 It has quite the guestlist, too, with Brandy, Pharrell Williams, John Mayer, Sean Leon and Jacob Collier all making appearances.
-While it has yet to receive the critical acclaim of Caesar’s debut, CASE STUDY 01 is an enjoyable album from this young, complicated artist.
+While it might never receive the critical acclaim of his debut, CASE STUDY 01 is an admittedly enjoyable album from this young artist.

 This seems to allude to his recent controversy, as well.
 When he says, “Oh Lord Jehovah, what’s this I see? / Bourgeoise tryna silence me,” I can’t help but feel that this is directed towards those in the music community who criticized him for his opinions.